artefactual/atom-docs/user-manual/administer/settings.rst

 Total space available for uploads
 ---------------------------------

-This field will display the used space for digital objects as well as the total space available.
+This field will display the used space for :term:`digital objects <digital object>` as well as the total space available.
+The space available is determined by a configurable setting that a system administrator can modify in one of AtoM's configuration files - see:

+* :ref:`config-app-yml`

 .. _upload-multi-files:

 Upload multi-page files as multiple descriptions
 ------------------------------------------------

+Normally, a multi-page file such as a PDF is uploaded as a single :term:`digital object`, linked to a single target :term:`archival description`.
+However, it is possible to break up each page into its own digital object, and attach these to new :term:`child <child record>` descriptions

 Select "yes" if you would like each page of a multi-page file to be attached to a separate :term:`child-level <child record>` description.
 For example, a